System Transformation Workstream

 - a single commissioning organisation for Kent and Medway, led by local doctors, to take a bird’s eye view of health priorities for local people and look at where shared challenges, such as cancer and mental health, should be tackled together.

 We are working towards establishing a Kent and Medway ICS by April 2021.
-We have published a document setting out full details of the plans. a summary version and an easy read version.
-We welcome comments and feedback on our plans; please read the summary and then complete this short online survey before Friday, 16 August 2019.
+We have published a document setting out full details of the plans, a summary version and an easy read version.
+You can also read our You said, we did engagement report (234 downloads) which explains how your feedback is shaping the new system.

 More detail about the new system is available here.